-In accordance with the control of Asbestos at Work Regulations 2012 Head teacher on behalf of the Governing Body is the 'responsible person' and will ensure: - A current and valid asbestos survey have been carried out (via Wirral Council Asset Management Team.
+In accordance with the control of Asbestos at Work Regulations 2012 Head teacher on behalf of the Governing Body is the 'responsible person' and will ensure:

-- The school is re-surveyed every 3 to 5 years. - There is an Asbestos Management Plan held on site together with an action plan. - Carry out a risk assessment of any work with asbestos and asbestos containing materials in order to determine whether it is 'licensable' (work notifiable to the HSE at least 14 days in advance of starting intended work), 'notifiable non-licensed work' or 'non-licensable'. - Only contractors licensed by the HSE will be used for licensable of asbestos containing materials and advice will be sought by the competent Asset providers prior to commencing the work. - In order to ensure that no fibres are released during the works, only competent contractors will be used for 'notifiable non-licensed' and 'non-licensable work' of asbestos-containing materials and a Permit to Work authorizing the works will be completed prior to starting.
-Advice will be sought by the competent Asset providers prior to commencing the work. - The person who assists the Head teacher in the management of asbestos within the school is the Site Manager and Health & Safety Officer who is responsible for ensuring that, - ✓ Maintaining the Asbestos Management Plan and ensuring that it is available for inspection (Corporate retentions policy 40 years). - ✓ All remedial actions have been-carried out. - √ The asbestos register is held in the school reception area and will be made available to all staff, visiting contractors and their employees prior to carrying out inspections, maintenance, repair or construction Activities who will sign the 'signing in' sheets.
-These will be held in the Asbestos Management Plan.

-Note: areas such as those above 3m in height, ceiling voids, etc. will not have been surveyed and thus asbestos should be presumed to be present in such areas until confirmed otherwise.
-This includes even small jobs such as installing telephones or computers, putting up shelving, display boards or installing security services.
+- A current and valid asbestos survey have been carried out (via Wirral Council Asset Management Team) or other contractor [insert name]. - There is an Asbestos Management Plan held on site. - Carry out a risk assessment of any work with asbestos and asbestoscontaining materials in order to determine whether it is 'licensable' (work notifiable to the HSE at least 14 days in advance of starting intended work), 'notifiable non-licensed work' or 'non-licensable'. - Only contractors licensed by the HSE will be used for licensable of asbestoscontaining materials and advice will be sought by the competent Asset providers prior to commencing the work. - In order to ensure that no fibres are released during the works, only competent contractors will be used for 'notifiable non-licensed' and 'non-licensable work' of asbestos-containing materials and a Permit to Work authorizing the works will be completed prior to starting.
+Advice will be sought by the competent Asset providers prior to commencing the work. - The person who assists the Head teacher in the management of asbestos within the school is Site Manager and Health & Safety Officer who is responsible for ensuring that, - ✓ Maintaining the Asbestos Management Plan and ensuring that it is available for inspection (Corporate retentions policy 40 years). - ✓ All remedial actions have been carried out. - ✓ The asbestos register is held in school reception and will be made available to all staff, visiting contractors and their employees prior to carrying out inspections, maintenance, repair or construction activities who will sign the 'signing in' sheets.
+These will be held in the Asbestos Management Plan. - Note: areas such as those above 3m in height, ceiling voids, etc. will not have been surveyed and thus asbestos should be presumed to be present in such areas until confirmed otherwise.
+This includes even small jobs such as installing telephones or computers, putting up shelving, display boards or installing security services. - ✓ Ensuring that under no circumstances staff drill or affix anything to walls without first obtaining approval. - ✓ They minimise the potential for accidental exposure when work is to commence on assumed or identified asbestos that is not licensable works by controlling working methods of staff and contractors through the completion of a risk assessment and a permit to work. - ✓ The asbestos log is maintained and that any changes are notified to Wirral Council, Asset Management Team immediately.
+This will be held in the Asbestos Management Plan.

-- √ Ensuring that under no circumstances staff drill or affix anything to walls without first obtaining approval. - √ They minimise the potential for accidental exposure when work is to commence on assumed or identified asbestos that is not licensable works by controlling working methods of staff and contractors through the completion of a risk assessment and a permit to work. - √ The asbestos log is maintained and that any changes are notified to Wirral Council, Asset Management Team immediately.
-This will be held in the Asbestos Management Plan. - ✓ If there is a potential to disturb asbestos containing materials (ACM), all relevant employees are clear on the location.
-Time, date and persons notified will be held in the Asbestos Management Plan. - ✓ All work on the fabric of the building or fixed equipment by school staff or contractors is entered in the Asbestos Management Plan and signed by those undertaking the work. - ✓ Together with the Head teacher, they receive training every 3 years to ensure they can fulfil their responsibilities and maintain records in the Asbestos Management Plan. - ✓ In January every year they carry out an annual visual inspection of asbestos containing materials on site is conducted, recorded in the Asbestos log.
-A copy of the log together with any damage, known or suspected asbestos materials are sent to the Local Authority's Asbestos Management Team, Technical Services, Cheshire Lines, (0151 606 2353).
-These will be held in the Asbestos Management Plan. ✓ The Asbestos Register and Management Plan is retained for
+- ✓ If there is a potential to disturb asbestos containing materials (ACM), all relevant employees are clear on the location.
+Time, date and persons notified will be held in the Asbestos Management Plan. - ✓ All work on the fabric of the building or fixed equipment by school staff or contractors is entered in the Asbestos Management Plan and signed by those undertaking the work. - ✓ Together with the Head teacher, they receive training every 3 years to ensure they can fulfil their responsibilities and maintain records in the Asbestos Management Plan. - ✓ In January every year they carry out an annual visual inspection of asbestos containing materials on site is conducted, recorded in the asbestos log.
+A copy of the log together with any damaged known or suspected asbestos materials are sent to the Local Authority's Asbestos Management Team, Technical Services, Cheshire Lines, (0151 606 2353).
+These will be held in the Asbestos Management Plan. - ✓ The Asbestos Register and Management Plan is reviewed annually.